Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Nonresidents may be allowed to pay resident tuition if they are:

-• Individuals who live in Hawaii and are eligible to use transferred post-9/11 GI Bill educational benefits when the transferral is a member of U.S. Armed Forces on active duty.
+- Individuals who live in Hawaii who are eligible to use transferred post-9/11 GI Bill educational benefits when the transferral is a member of the U.S. Armed Forces on active duty.

-Learn more about Hawaii residency for tuition purposes (veterans, service members, and dependents).
+Learn more about Hawaii residency (veterans, service members, and dependents) for tuition purposes

 Hawaii Kupono Diploma Program for Wartime Veterans

-The Hawaii State Department of Education (DOE) Kupono Diploma Program grants honorary high school diplomas to World War II, Korean, and Vietnam War veterans, as well as individuals whose schooling was interrupted due to internment in relocation camps during World War II.
+The Hawaii State Department of Education (DOE) Kupono Diploma Program grants honorary high school diplomas to World War II, Korean, and Vietnam War veterans and individuals whose schooling was interrupted due to internment in relocation camps during World War II.

 Veterans applying for this program must:

-• Have served during World War II, the Korean War, or Vietnam War
+- Have served during World War II, the Korean War, or the Vietnam War

 Under this program, qualified veterans or internees who successfully completed a General Education Diploma (GED) program will also be granted an honorary high school diploma.